impactdotcom/impactdotcom.github.io/_posts/news/2015-01-07-description-of-the-1st-open-call-winners.md

 ![_8fit_50.jpg](/assets/_8fit_50.jpg)
 </td>
 <td>
-[8FIT](http://8fit.com/)is a mobile fitness app which helps you reach your goals by providing you with a custom workout and meal plan.
+[8FIT](http://8fit.com/) is a mobile fitness app which helps you reach your goals by providing you with a custom workout and meal plan.
 </td>
 </tr>
 <tr>